selfcommunity/developers-doc/docs/apireference/v2/event/get_event_subscribed_users.md

 :::info

+This operation does not require authentication and subscription if the event is **public**.

-This operation requires being subscribed to the event if the event is private.
+This operation requires authentication and being subscribed to the event if the event is **private**.
 :::

 ## HTTP Request